neurotech-berkeley/neurotech-course/README.md

-# CS 198-96: Introduction to Neurotechnology (Spring 2020)
+# CS 198-96: Introduction to Neurotechnology (Fall 2020)

 Welcome to CS 198-96: Intro to Neurotechnology!
 This course is run by the Education branch of [Neurotechnology @ Berkeley](https://neurotech.berkeley.edu).